 - 24th of June: Midsummer Day.
 Commonly known as Jaanipäev.
 Celebrated with bonfires, different events and festivities taking place all around Estonia.
 One of the most important dates in a year for Estonians.

 - 20th of August: Day of Restoration of Independence.
-Celebrated with national festivities, events and family gatherings.
+Celebrated with national festivities, events, and family gatherings.

-- 24th of December – 26th of December: Christmas.
+- 24th December – 26th of December: Christmas.

 Weather and climate

 The weather in Estonia is very seasonal.
 The average summer temperature is fairly mild, varying between 16 and 20 degrees Celcius, but can reach up to 30 degrees Celcius.
 Summer in Estonia tends to be very light, with 19 hours of daylight known locally as the "white nights".
 Spring and autumn see frequent light rain so bring an umbrella and a waterproof jacket.
 In winter, the rain turns to snow and the temperature drops below zero, so wrap up warm.
 The weather forecast in Estonia is available via weather.ee.

 Estonia is a safe country with low crime rates.
 In busy urban areas, as in any country, you should look after your belongings and to be aware of pick-pocket thieves.
 It is required by law for pedestrians to wear a reflector in Estonia due to poor visibility on high traffic roads across the country.
 Reflectors come in lots of attractive designs and can be purchased for a few euros in supermarkets and souvenir shops.